PDp04/Numerical-Heat-Transfer/README.md

 # Numerical-Heat-Transfer
-Python Codes for temperature distribution using Numerical Heat transfer concept
+Python Codes for temperature distribution using Numerical Heat transfer.